1How to prevent cancer

 treatable.

 Prevention is also very important for patients who have successfully recovered from cancer.
-Perhaps every cancer survivor has concerns that the cancer may come back after once being cured.
-Regular examinations and check-ups may help to minimize the risks.
-At the same time, patients should not forget to follow diet and activity guidelines to prevent the recurrence or a new cancer.
+Almost every cancer survivor has concerns that the cancer may return after being cured once.
+Regular examinations and check-ups may help minimize the risks.
+At the same time, patients should not forget to follow diet and activity guidelines to prevent recurrence or the development of new cancer.

-We provide specialized follow-up and counselling on the prevention of cancer recurrence or development of a second tumour, i.e. a tumour in another part of the body.
+We provide specialized follow-up and counseling on preventing cancer recurrence or the development of a second tumor, i.e., a tumor in another part of the body.

-The first step in the prevention of cancer recurrence is a regular follow-up, i.e. active medical monitoring of the patient in remission.
+The first step in preventing cancer recurrence is regular follow-up, i.e., active medical monitoring of the patient in remission.
 The aim is to detect early signs of cancer and initiate adequate treatment as soon as possible.
-Your treating physician will set up a personalized schedule for you including all the necessary examinations and appointments.
+Your attending physician will establish a personalized schedule for you, including all necessary examinations and appointments.

-Besides regular follow-up care, the prevention of cancer recurrence is also based on your own responsibility and adherence to healthy living recommendations.
-In addition to lifestyle counselling, our dedicated personnel can help you cope with psychological aspects of cancer diagnosis, such as the fear of recurrence, and support your adaptation strategies to life's difficulties.
+In addition to regular follow-up care, preventing cancer recurrence also relies on your own responsibility and adherence to healthy living recommendations.
+Alongside lifestyle counseling, our dedicated personnel can assist you in coping with the psychological aspects of a cancer diagnosis, such as the fear of recurrence, and support your adaptation strategies to life's challenges.

-To help reduce your cancer risk after successful treatment, follow the principles of primary cancer prevention, attend preventive check-ups and participate in screening programmes, just as other healthy persons.
-This may increase the chances of early cancer detection and its successful treatment.
+To help reduce your cancer risk after successful treatment, follow the principles of primary cancer prevention, attend preventive check-ups, and participate in screening programs, just like other healthy individuals.
+This may increase the chances of early cancer detection and successful treatment.

-In patients with complete or partial remission, the whole body must be checked during prevention.
+In patients with complete or partial remission, the whole body must be checked during preventive care.

 Free Cancer Helpline